 The Ministry of Education manages the funding and evaluation of this service.

-Regardless whether you are a RTLit or part of school management, please refer to the two manuals in the first instance.
+Regardless whether you are a RTLit or part of school management, please refer to the manual in the first instance.
 If you still cannot find the information you require, then please contact your school’s regional Ministry of Education Advisor.
 (To contact the MoE national office RTLit team, email Ministry of Education’s national office RTLit team).

 Data on students supported by RTLit is collected annually, around December.
 The purpose of this data collection is to identify the nature of the support the RTLit provided to students during the year, and to report on students' outcomes and progress while receiving RTLit support.
 The annual report does not cover all aspects of RTLit work.
 It focuses on the outcome of the students who received the intervention.

-Forms and more information: Resource Teachers Literacy 2019 Data Collection forms
+Forms and more information: Resource Teachers Literacy 2021 Data Collection forms

 Newly appointed RTLit are expected to complete a specific postgraduate literacy course.
 The Postgraduate Diploma in Education (Literacy Education).